 Outback Steakhouse Bloomin’ Onion

-Both the Bloomin’ Onion and the recipe for its dipping sauce was pretty dang accurate.
+Both the Bloomin’ Onion and the recipe for its dipping sauce from the Outback Steakhouse menu was pretty dang accurate.
 My oldest son even went to town on it, scraping the plate for crunchy crumbs afterwards.
 I appreciate how the author describes the process the restaurant has for cutting the onions, but then gives us his hack to do it at home.

 Chick-Fil-A Chicken Sandwich